opentok/opentok-android-sdk-samples/Signaling/README.md

 This app shows how to utilize the OpenTok signaling API to send text messages to other clients connected to the OpenTok session.
 You can send a signal message to a specific client, or you can send a message to every client connected to the session.

-> Note: If you aren't familiar with setting up a basic video chat application, you should do that first.
-Check out the [Basic-Video-Chat](../Basic-Video-Chat) project and [accompanying tutorial](https://tokbox.com/developer/tutorials/android/basic-video-chat/).

 ## Using signalling

 ### Send signal